-The Special Needs Co-ordinator (SENCO) is Mrs. Cole.
+The Special Needs Co-ordinators (SENDCOs) are Mrs. Cole and Miss Phillips.
 There is a governor with responsibility for special needs.
 The school has an inclusion policy which states that every child is welcome as long as we are the best setting to meet his or her needs.
 Following improvements to the buildings, the school sites are accessible to children and adults with disabilities.

-SAFE- GUARDING CHILDREN CHILDREN IN CARE and ADOPTED CHILDREN
+SAFE- GUARDING CHILDREN

+CHILDREN IN CARE and ADOPTED CHILDREN